willshpt/ME433.Kitchen/recipes/MarnoSouthAfricanBiltong.md

 7. To serve, slice the biltong into thin strips and enjoy as a snack or appetizer.

 Note: Air-drying meat carries a higher risk of bacterial contamination than oven drying, so it is important to use high-quality meat and to ensure that the meat is properly marinated and dried before eating.
-It is also recommended to use a meat thermometer to check the internal temperature of the meat to ensure it has reached a safe level.

 Enjoy!